ckhung/voskribe/README.md

 # Sharetape-Speech-To-Text

-Run speech to text for video for free.
+Create text transcription for a video or audio file.
 This outputs 3 files, 1 `words.json` file that has all of the words said along with their timing and confidence, 1 `transcript.txt` with just all the words read, and 1 `captions.srt` file which is the captions for that video.

+This is a fork of [adhikary97/Sharetape-Speech-To-Text](https://github.com/adhikary97/Sharetape-Speech-To-Text).

 ## Install requirements

 ```
-$ python3 -m venv venv
-$ source venv/bin/activate
-$ pip install -r requirements.txt
+$ pip3 install moviepy vosk
 ```

-## Download Vosk Library
+## Download Vosk models

-This is the language library this speech to text uses.
-Download this [Here](https://alphacephei.com/vosk/models/vosk-model-en-us-0.42-gigaspeech.zip)

-Once downloaded unzip in your project directory.
+Choose language models from [vosk model page](https://alphacephei.com/vosk/models) and unzip them in ~/vosk/ or any directory to your liking.
+You can use the -m option to specify the exact path of the language model at runtime.

 ## Speech to text with video

 Video must be `.mp4` or `.mov`

 ```
-$ python main.py --video videoname.mp4
+$ python main.py videoname.mp4
 ```

 ## Speech to text with audio